In conversation with More

 Gregory: How would you know what my position is?

 More: The absence of Reality Is Real from these platforms speaks for itself.
-You’d be able to reach many humans around the world if you compromised on this.
+You could reach many humans around the world if you compromised on this.

 Gregory: I’d be a hypocrite if I became part of the hazardous clamor it generates.

 More: The clamor is inevitable in these times, Gregory.
-And those who seek silence usually reside in the thick of the most deafening noise.
+And those who long for silence usually reside in the thick of the most deafening noise.

 More: You’d also be able to contact some people who are otherwise unreachable to interview on Everyone I Knew.